 Bacon thus demanded a military commission from Berkeley to attack the natives and drive them out of the Virginia colony’s territory.
 Berkeley refused the commission, hoping to prevent escalating the conflict.

 Instead of backing down, Bacon raised a sizable force of frontier men and marched against the natives anyways.
-It was in direct conflict with Berkeley’s orders, and Bacon was named an outlaw in June 1676.
+It was in direct conflict with Berkeley’s orders, and he thus named Bacon an outlaw in June 1676.

-Eventually Bacon returned and was arrested.
+Eventually Bacon returned and authorities arrested him.
 Berkeley chose to pardon him, though that mistake would prove his undoing.

 By this time, Bacon’s popularity extended across all social classes as thousands joined the rebellion.
 Berkeley had no choice but to flee the capital as Bacon’s forces returned in September 1676 and laid siege to the city.